thereactgirl/reddit-clone/README.md

 # Reddit Clone
-As I continue my full stack journey I decided to build something just for fun that would give me the chance to showcase my front end skills.
-I chose to rebuild the Reddit site because it has many desirable web app features like posts, comments, upvotes, threading, and sharing to social media.
+This is a personal project for practice with all things front-end.
+I chose to rebuild the Reddit site because it has many common web app features like posts, comments, upvotes, and comment threading.
 Also, Reddit is cool!

 ## Getting Started